THIS PAGE PERTAINS TO LAST YEAR’S EVENT.

 Dr. Kelly was a senior lecturer in mathematics in the School of Quantitative Methods and Mathematical Sciences at the University of Western Sydney (UWS), transferring in 2000 to the position of senior lecturer in finance in the School of Economics and Finance.
 Dr Kelly has since moved to Chicago, and until 2007 was associate professor of finance at the Stuart Graduate School of Business, Illinois Institute of Technology.
 In this capacity he taught two streams of courses: financial modeling and computational finance, using Mathematica, Matlab and Excel for master’s and PhD students.
 Following his teaching career, Dr. Kelly was employed as the research director for DB Trading and Unetich Trading LLC at the Chicago Board of Trade, as well as financial consultant to a number of investment firms and trading companies.

-Michael Kelly B.Sc.(Hons), PhD (Maths, UNSW) is speaker of the following session:
+Michael Kelly B.Sc.(Hons), PhD (Maths, UNSW) is speaking in the following session:

 Chris Labbe is a 20+ year veteran of the Hard Drive design industry with jobs in many areas throughout the company and is currently the Managing Technologist of Seagate's Data Science Analytics Development team.